literallybenjam/ebi-js/README.md

     Export.init(some_element, document.body);

 You can include the `data-no-export` attribute on the root element of the document to prevent exporting.
+If this attribute is provided, `Export.init` will instead return a comment node.

 ## Endmatter: